 In pursuit of his dream to conduct the best choral compositions of the 20th century and after 15 years of resounding success with The Canticum Novum Singers, Rosenbaum founded a professional choir, The New York Virtuoso Singers, in 1988.
-Now in its 29th season, NYVS performs regularly with leading orchestras and at eminent institutions such as The Tanglewood Music Festival and The Juilliard School.
-It has premiered over 400 works by renowned contemporary composers such as Berio, Harbison, Henze, Andriessen, Ran, Perle, Krenek, Musgrave, Harvey, Pärt, and Imbrie.
+Now in its 35th season, NYVS performs regularly with leading orchestras and at eminent institutions such as The Tanglewood Music Festival and The Juilliard School.
+It has premiered over over 500 works by renowned contemporary composers such as Berio, Harbison, Henze, Andriessen, Ran, Perle, Krenek, Musgrave, Harvey, Pärt, and Imbrie.

 The choirs have performed many times on Lincoln Center’s Great Performers Series and in concerts with notables including James Galway, Tony Bennett, Licia Albanese, Marianne Faithful, Leonard Slatkin, and The Lincoln Center Chamber Music Society.
 Rosenbaum has appeared countless times on radio and TV, including an appearance on The David Letterman Show for the Millennium New Year’s Eve celebrations and a Christmas episode of CBS TV’s 48 Hours, 'The Mystery of the Nativity.'

 In addition to his work with CNS and NYVS, Rosenbaum is also a much sought-after guest conductor, clinician, adjudicator, funding panelist, coach, lecturer, and consultant.
-He has led various American choirs on 29 choral tours of Europe and performed at many prestigious venues around the world.
+He has led various American choirs on 31 choral tours of Europe and performed at many prestigious venues around the world.
 He has worked with many of the best ensembles and organizations in the world.
 In the United States alone, Rosenbaum collaborates frequently with leading orchestras and conductors such as The New York Philharmonic with James Conlon, an astonishing 59 times with The Brooklyn Philharmonic and Robert Spano, Lukas Foss, Dennis Russell Davies, Michael Christie, and Grant Llewellyn, The American Symphony Orchestra with Leon Botstein, The American Composers Orchestra with Steven Sloane, The Riverside Symphony with George Rothman, The Orchestra of St. Luke’s with Sir Charles Mackerras and Robert Spano, Concerto Köln, The Bard Festival Orchestra, The Westchester Symphony Orchestra, and The Juilliard Orchestra.
 Besides orchestras, he has also collaborated with The Paul Taylor Dance Company, Continuum, P.D.Q.
-Bach (in Carnegie Hall and Avery Fisher Hall), The Mark Morris Dance Group, Bang on a Can, The Glyndebourne Opera Company, S.E.M.
+Bach (in Carnegie Hall and Avery Fisher Hall), The Mark Morris Dance Group, Bang on a Can, The Glyndebourne Opera Company, Prototype Festival, S.E.M.
 Ensemble, Da Capo Chamber Players, The New York Youth Symphony, Opera Dolce, and The Bel Canto Opera Company.

-Over the years, Rosenbaum has collaborated with hundreds of notable contemporary composers, with highlights including concerts with legendary, Oscar-winning film composer Ennio Morricone and The Roma Sinfonietta in the General Assembly of the United Nations and at Radio City.
+Over the years, Rosenbaum has collaborated with hundreds of notable contemporary composers, with highlights including concerts with legendary Oscar-winning film composer Ennio Morricone and The Roma Sinfonietta in the General Assembly of the United Nations and at Radio City.
 Prominent among his numerous collaborators are David Del Tredici, Stephen Schwartz, John Harbison, George Perle, William Schuman, Milton Babbitt, John Corigliano, John Adams, Mark Adamo, Osvaldo Golijov, Ned Rorem, Charles Wuorinen, Peter Schickele, Augusta Read Thomas, David Lang, Michael Gordon, Julia Wolfe, David Felder, George Tsontakis, Shulamit Ran, Andrew Imbrie, Tan Dunn, Earl Brown, and Tristan Keuris.
 He has also worked with many actors - including Tony Randall, F. Murray Abraham, Werner Klemperer and Michael York - and celebrated stage directors Jonathan Miller and François Girard.
-In tours of Europe, Canada and Central America Rosenbaum has conducted over 100 concerts, working with the Budapest Symphony Orchestra, L’Orchestre d’Europe, the New Prague Collegium, Dohnanyi Budafok Orchestra, the Madeira Bach Festival Orchestra, and choirs from the USA and France.
+In tours of Europe, Canada, and Central America, Rosenbaum has conducted over 100 concerts, working with the Budapest Symphony Orchestra, L’Orchestre d’Europe, the New Prague Collegium, the Dohnanyi Budafok Orchestra, the Madeira Bach Festival Orchestra, and choirs from the USA and France.
 International festival appearances include The Ludlow Festival and the Cheltenham Fringe Festival in England, The Madeira Bach Festival in Portugal, and The Siracusa Festival in Italy.